Principled Synthetic Data Enables the First Scaling Laws for LLMs in Recommendation: Discussion and Conclusion

 This paper has addressed a foundational gap in the application of Large Language Models to recommender systems.
 The absence of predictable scaling laws has, until now, hindered the scientific and systematic development of these powerful new models.
 The central contribution of this work is the demonstration that this barrier is not inherent to the domain but is a consequence of relying on pathologically flawed raw user data.

 By introducing a novel, layered framework for generating high-quality synthetic data, this research has shown that it is possible to create a curated curriculum that enables robust, predictable, power-law scaling.
-The empirical results provide the first concrete evidence that LLM performance in the recommendation domain can be systematically improved with increasing data, placing the field on a much firmer and more predictable scientific footing.
+Scaling exponents reveal that complex behavioral patterns benefit most from additional data (UIH: $\alpha$=0.45--0.59 vs.\ Item-Text: $\alpha$=0.15), while asymmetric cross-domain transfer---where CF data accelerates UIH learning by 31\%---provides actionable guidance for optimal data mixing.